 One of the smartest pieces of furniture you can add to any room in a skirted table.
-One of the best reasons is that they add pretty to a room, but also can hide your clutter underneath.
+The reason why is that they add pretty to a room, but also can hide your clutter underneath.
 I have always had a one in my studioffice, but recently updated it by making a pink and white round tablecloth for it.

 I made a round tablecloth to cover my sewing machine table in my studioffice.
 It used to be covered in a plain ole beige tablecloth.
 It worked just fine for many years, but it was time to banish the beige and think Pink!

-It is upholstery fabric from Fabric.com called Udder Madness Cow Upholstery.
+It is upholstery fabric called Udder Madness Cow Upholstery.
 It also comes in a variety of different colors.

 I didn’t have to hem the tablecloth since the fabric is an upholstery weight where the edges won’t unravel.
 I did have to sew seams to piece the cloth together though.